,

 Conclusion & Recap of Main Points

 In conclusion, both the Twin Cam 88 and 96 are excellent choices, each with their own strengths.
-The TC88 offers reliable performance and is a cost-effective option, while the TC96 provides enhanced power and torque, along with several design improvements.
+The 88 engine offers reliable performance and is a cost-effective option, while the TC96 provides enhanced power and torque, along with several design improvements.
 Ultimately, the choice between the two will depend on your personal preferences and riding needs.

 Read next: